 - Assorted Artisan Chocolates from Mercury Chocolates (sea salt caramel, raspberry luna, amalfi limoncello and almond torroncino)

 That’s it from me guys!
+You can find part 2 of my Port Hope guide here.
 Be sure to leave a comment if you any suggestions or other places we should check out in Port Hope!
 Feel free to also follow along my Instagram page where I update daily with what I’m up to.

 Written by Grace Yeung